uEdition/uEdition/docs/en/index.md

 ## Quickstart

-To quickly get started with the μEdition, follow these steps (assuming you already have Python 3.10 or newer installed):
+To quickly get started with the μEdition, follow these steps (assuming you already have Python 3.10 or newer and pipx installed):

 :::{code} console
+$ pipx install hatch
-$ pipx install hatch copier
+$ pipx install copier
 $ copier copy https://github.com/uEdition/uEdition-project-template my-edition
 🎤 What is the name of your μEdition?
    My Edition